stakater/developer-handbook/content/architecture/object-calisthenics.md

 }
 ```

-This way, implementation level details are hidden and even if you have have to change the way amount is kept in account, your exposed methods will remain the same, providing the same behavior.
+This way, implementation level details are hidden and even if you have to change the way amount is kept in account, your exposed methods will remain the same, providing the same behavior.

 There are some places where getter/setter method actually make sense like before updating the state in current object according to some input, we validate the input.
 The input validation is additional functionality.
 Purpose of this point to avoid getter/setter methods as much as you can, but if you can think there is no other way, you need to careful while writing your code by keep above points in mind.